wccrawford/cordova-icon/README.md

 You also can specify manually a location for your `config.xml` or `icon.png`:

      $ cordova-icon --config=config.xml --icon=icon.png

+ You also can specify manually a name for the icons:

+	  $ cordova-icon --name=custom_icon

 If you run a old version of Cordova for iOS / Mac and you need your files in `/Resources/icons/`, use this option: